151 Reviews !!!! (In order from best to worst) for the 2005

 for Breakfast: (***) The

-of the Shrew, Romeo and Juliet, Two Gentlemen of Verona meet in a forest camp
+Shrew, Romeo and Juliet, Two Gentlemen of Verona meet in a forest camp for a

 Shakespearean form, a lot of them end up dead.
 For Brits, this pantomime is worth 5 stars,